Charixfox/HD120-Controller/README.md

 Changelog
+0.2.2.0 - March 1, 2018
+* IMPROVED: Memory use reduced by in situ shuffling of remap that no longer requires a second array
+* FIXED: Sketch caused Arduino to no longer respond correctly to reset.

 0.2.1.3 - February 8, 2018
 * ADDED: Mixed LL/HD fan handling - Many thanks to Bud Griffin!
 * ADDED: Sparkler mode to several modes